 If a petition pertains to an action by a party other than the petitioner, the petition is to be submitted to the party that has carried out or intends to carry out the action for information or comment.

 All rulings by the Swedish Security Council are to be issued in writing.
 The ruling is to be sent to the petitioner.
 If the ruling pertains to an action of a party other than the petitioner, the ruling is to be submitted immediately to the party that has carried out or intends to carry out the action.

 Council rulings are to be made public unless there are compelling reasons not to do so.
 For rulings on matters that have been delegated to the Council by the Financial Supervisory Authority, the provisions in Chapter 7, Section 9 of the Takeovers Act (2006:451) also apply.

-Council members and rapporteurs involved in the processing of a petition who have been given access to information that has not been disclosed in any published statement or is not otherwise in the public domain is bound by confidentiality with regard to the matter and may not use such knowledge in any unauthorised way.
+Members and rapporteurs in the Swedish Securities Council involved in the processing of a petition who have been given access to information that has not been disclosed in any published statement or is not otherwise in the public domain is bound by confidentiality with regard to the matter and may not use such knowledge in any unauthorised way.
 This also applies to any other party who has received such information in connection with the processing of the case.

-Council members and rapporteurs are eligible for compensation in accordance with the principles established by the board of the Association.
+Members and rapporteurs in the Swedish Securities Council are eligible for compensation in accordance with the principles established by the board of the Association.